 One word of caution though.
 It will be extremely tempting to use all those woody prunings to make a bonfire, especially in the UK with November 5 coming around.
 If you have piled wood up ready to light, please move it again on the day of lighting, as an unsuspecting hedgehog may have already taken up hibernation residence inside.

-Top tip: Do not prune plum or cherry trees in winter as the timing will make them more susceptible to silver leaf disease.
+Top tip: If you're considering when to prune fruit trees, do not prune plum or cherry trees in winter as the timing will make them more susceptible to silver leaf disease.
 Evergreens should also be pruned in summer as the cold can damage cut shoots.

 October is a great time to learn how to make a bug hotel as it will provide shelter for creepy crawlies during the cold months and they can be put together quickly and easily.

 Simply stack shelves using wood offcuts and old bricks.
 Fill sections with bamboo tubes, pine cones, straw and leaves.
 In fact most natural material foraged from your garden will work well.
 Painting it in a bright color will make it a fun feature, too.

 15. Treat your tools

 You might not be seeing as much of your tools in the coming months but give them a good cleaning before they bed down for the season.
 Scrape mud off garden spades, forks and hoes.